krilangs/ComPhys---Master/README.md

-# Computational Science: Physics - Masterthesis
+# Computational Science: Physics - Master's thesis

 Scripts: Contains all the scripts used in this thesis.

-Plots: Contains all the plots made by the scripts used in this thesis.
+Plots: Contains all the plots made by the scripts in this thesis.

-* *Masteroppgave_tmp.pdf* is the master thesis (so far).
+docs: Contains the thesis documents.